Northern Larb (Nam Prik Ong)

 • Pork crackling (optional, for serving)

-Step 2: Heat oil in a wok over medium heat.
-Fry the chili paste for 1–2 min until fragrant.
+Step 1: Heat oil in a wok or large pan over medium heat.

-Step 3: Add minced pork and stir-fry until fully cooked and starting to brown (about 5–7 min).
+Step 3: Add minced pork and stir-fry, breaking it up, until almost fully cooked and starting to brown (about 5–6 minutes).

-Step 6: Remove from heat.
-Stir in coriander.
-Serve warm with sticky rice, pork crackling, and fresh veggies (cucumber, cabbage, Thai eggplant).
+Step 8: Serve warm with sticky rice, crushed pork crackling, and fresh vegetables (cucumber, cabbage, Thai eggplant).

 With Chicken (Lighter)